GL33P-0R4NG3/oreganized/README.md

-# oreexpansion
+# oreganized
-Ore Epansion mod which as it say expands ores and other items in vanilla minecraft
+Oreganized Mod which expands ores and other items in vanilla minecraft

 **Currently added**
 - Silver Ore